 ___Strife does not normally accept unsolicited book reviews from contributors, but the editors might agree to publish such reviews in exceptional circumstances.
 The editors are always pleased to receive suggestions of individual books for review, or proposals for larger Review Articles, as well as requests by authors and publishers for reviews of recently published titles.

 3. How to submit your paper

 All submissions to Strife should be made electronically, in MS Word, and e-mailed as an attachment to our editor.
 Your e-mail should be clearly marked with the words 'Strife Journal Article', 'Strife Journal Book Review' or 'Strife Journal Feature Article' in the title.
 Please include five or six keywords with your submission and (for articles) an abstract of up to 100 words.
 Images are not to be inserted into the text, but are to be sent as a separate attachment.
 Please indicate their position in the text by [image 1: <caption>].
 It should be noted that you are responsible for obtaining the publication rights for the images you want to submit with your work (see section 7 below).

 ___Contributors should check that their submissions conform to the instructions below.
 It is not required to follow these at the earliest stage, i.e. when you submitting a rough preliminary draft to be considered for publication.
-Once the editors agree to publish, your draft should be reworked in accordance with the present guidelines before submission for editorial review.
+Once the editors agree to publish, your draft should be reworked and formatted in accordance with the present guidelines before submission for editorial review.

 ___Only submissions which pass the editorial review stage are forwarded for peer-review.